What's the recovery like for Face Lift?

 • Fever above 101°F

-• Difficulty breathing or extreme pain
+• Difficulty breathing or extreme, escalating pain

 Ready to find a Face Lift provider?